iams3cond/misc/handouts/intellij/intellij_setup.md

 4. Now we need to tell the IDE which version of the Java SDK (software development kit) we want it to use (for libraries and so forth).
 So click the "new" button and select "JDK" from the popup list.
 <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/figs/sdk_setup1.png" width="500">

-5. This should bring up a dialog box (shown below).
-Assuming you just used the default values when installing JDK (simply clicked next at each step) this box should already have detected (selected) the appropriate, latest Java SDK.
-So click "Ok".
+5. This should bring up a another dialog box (shown below).
+Assuming you just used the default values when installing the java JDK JDK in part 1 (simply clicked next at each step) this box should already have detected and selected the right folder from the tree.
+So all you have to do is click "Ok".
 <img src="https://github.com/dtwelch/misc/blob/master/handouts/intellij/figs/sdk_setup2.png" width="500">

+6.